tSchubes/tulind-types/README.md

 # Summary
-TypeScript definitions for the NodeJS bindings of the outstanding[Tulip Indicators library](https://github.com/TulipCharts/tulipnode) by Lewis Van Winkle.
+TypeScript definitions for the NodeJS bindings of the outstanding [Tulip Indicators library](https://github.com/TulipCharts/tulipnode) by Lewis Van Winkle.
 Implemented as per the tulind documentation with support for both Promise based and callback based interfaces.

 # Installation